hasgeek/doctypehtml5/templates/approve_notice_chennai.md

 * Fork the source code for the website on [GitHub][]
 * Reply to this email with your ideas

-We greatly appreciate the attention you bring to the event and the community by discussing them.
+We greatly appreciate the attention you bring to the event by spreading the word.
 To help us make the most of it,

 * [Recommend the event][rec] to your followers on Twitter
 * Use the Twitter hashtag ``#doctypehtml5``